 Blue Bay Golf & Beach Resort

-Located on what used to be a Plantation, this 4-star resort offers spacious suites, a beautiful 18-hole Golf Course and a private beach.
+Located on what used to be a plantation, this 4-star resort offers spacious suites, a beautiful 18-hole golf course, and a private beach.

 Blue Bay Golf & Beach Resort has two pool areas, 3 restaurants, a beach bar, and 1, 2, and 3-bedroom suites with fully equipped kitchens, air-conditioning, TV, and ocean views.
 There’s also a tour desk that organizes activities.
 A night in this resort will set you back at least $170.

 Kontiki Beach Resort